nathanwe/Portfolio/README.md

 Screenshots and videos of projects I've worked on.

 # Burn Painter
-Extended burn treatment simulator in Unreal that enabled medical teachers to implement virtual scenarios for treating burn patients.
+Burn treatment simulator in Unreal that enabled medical teachers to implement virtual scenarios for treating burn patients.
 Created a burn editor that allowed them to specify the types, locations, and extents of burns themselves instead of relying on developers to do so.

 <details open>
 <summary>Burn Painter Demo Video</summary>